Welcome to the most complete guide to going solar in 2022.

 No problem.
 We’ve got you covered.

-We compiled a list of all the TOP questions about solar that were asked in 2020.
+We compiled a list of all the TOP questions about solar that were asked in 2021.
 And we answered them all for you in a clear concise way that helps you know what you need to know all in one handy guide.
+Also check out the pros and cons of solar panels.

 Are solar panels worth it?

 Considering all the factors, switching your home over to clean solar energy is an investment that keeps on giving.
-Here are just a few reasons to love solar:
+Here are just a few reasons why solar panels are worth it for your home.

 - Save on your electricity bill.

-But overall if you’re wondering whether solar panels are worth it for your individual situation, you’ll have to talk to a Solar Energy Specialist.
-And the right one, nonetheless.
-The reason there are so many incidents of solar scams out there is because some companies don’t analyze what’s best for your particular situation.
+If you’re wondering whether solar panels are worth it for your individual situation, you’ll have to get a free estimate from a qualified Solar Energy Specialist.
+And don’t forget to follow our pro tips for finding the right company.
+The reason there are so many incidents of solar scams out there is because some companies don’t assess what’s best for your particular situation.

-It’s difficult to do it by yourself because even with all the extensive searches on Google, it’s hard to find all the information you’ll need to know and all the opportunities out there to help you switch to solar.
+It’s difficult to know whether solar is worth it for you if you’re doing all your own research.
+Even with researching on Google, it’s hard to find the unbiased information you’ll need to know and all the opportunities available to help you switch to solar.

 Schedule a no-pressure free consultation with a Sunpro Solar Energy Specialist.Free Solar Quote